winglang/wing/docs/docs/02-concepts/04-tests.md

 Duration 0m0.54s
 ```

-**Notice:** The `--target sim` can be ommited since it is the default target for the `wing test` command
+**Notice:** The `--target sim` argument can be omitted as it's the default target for the wing test command.

 ### Test run in isolation
-Each wing test runs in complete isolation, consider the following code:
+Every Winglang test is executed in complete isolation.
+Take a look at the following code:

 ```ts playground
 bring cloud;